 - MS in Information Technology

-Of course, choosing which program is right for you depends upon your ultimate career goals and aspirations.
+Of course, choosing which program is right for you depends upon your career goals and aspirations.

-The University of San Diego offers a 100% online Master’s of Science in Cyber Security Operations and Leadership and an on-campus Master of Science in Cyber Security Engineering degree that can be completed in as little as 20 months.
+The University of San Diego offers a 100% online Master of Science in Cyber Security Operations and Leadership and a Master of Science in Cyber Security Engineering degree (online or on-campus) that can be completed in as little as 20 months.
 A quick conversation with an enrollment advisor is a great way to explore your options.